embeddedartistry/templates/oss_docs/CONTRIBUTING.md

 with some examples
 ```

-Provide some instructions for your workflow (e.g. fork the repository)
+Provide some instructions for your work flow (e.g. fork the repository)

 > You will need to fork the main repository to work on your changes.
 Simply navigate to our GitHub page and click the "Fork" button at the top.
 Once you've forked the repository, you can clone your new repository and start making edits.